niteshpatare/htddm/content/pages/contact.md

     lng: '153.2432449'
     mapLink: ''
 meta:
-  description: This is a meta description.
+  description: Build Your Business With Digital Marketing Tactics - No Matter What
+    Business You're In.
+HowToDoDigitalMarketing.com
-  title: Contact Page
+  title: Try How To Do Digital Marketing [dot] COM - Contact Page
 ---

 # Example contact form